RedBalloonShenanigans/antenny/hardware/README.md

 The RBS Antenny board is designed using Altium Designer and Assembled by in-house pick and place machine in Manhattan, New York.
 Hardware design will be open sourced through our [GitHub repo](https://github.com/RedBalloonShenanigans/antenny/tree/master/hardware), and you can buy them in our store [link[.
 Feel free to check it out or make your own!

-## required item that NOT include in shipping package
+## required items that are NOT included in package

 - [Jumper Wires](https://www.amazon.com/EDGELEC-Breadboard-Optional-Assorted-Multicolored/dp/B07GD2BWPY/)
 - [pin headers](https://www.amazon.com/MCIGICM-Header-2-45mm-Arduino-Connector/dp/B07PKKY8BX/)